 It's very common for out-of-state residents to be arrested for DUI in Florida.
-My offices are located in some of the biggest tourist destinations and drinking cities in Florida: Sarasota and Key West.
-This means that a lot of my clients are on vacation when arrested for DUI in Florida, and those cases have to be handled once they have returned to their state of residence.
+Our offices are located in some of the biggest tourist destinations and drinking cities in Florida: Sarasota and Key West.
+This means that a lot of our clients are on vacation when arrested for DUI in Florida, and those cases have to be handled once they have returned to their state of residence.

 How Often Does Someone Have To Appear In Court If They Live Out Of State For A DUI Case?

 Florida recognizes its heavy dependence on the tourist industry, and as a result, the legislature has tried to permit these cases to be handled without an onerous requirement of returning to the state of Florida for every court appearance.
 For most court appearances, the defendant does not have to be present as long as they have waived their right to appear in court for their pretrial conferences and trial preparation.
 In fact, it is often the case that we can resolve a DUI case if we can work out a plea agreement called a “plea in absentia,” which allows the defendant to fill out paperwork and get their fingerprints taken in their home state.

 How Will A Florida DUI Charge And Conviction Impact My Driver's License In My Home State?